lux-hux/3Y-Announcements/README.md

 Python scripts to download all of the current day's announcement files, extract details of director's transactions, and save as a workbook.

 **ASX_Announce_Scraper.py**
-- Downloads a list of the current day's ASX announcements, found here: https://www.asx.com.au/asx/v2/statistics/todayAnns.do.
+- Downloads today's ASX announcements, found here: https://www.asx.com.au/asx/v2/statistics/todayAnns.do.
 Uses BeautifulSoup package.
 - Isolates announcements with the title '3Y' or 'Change of Director's Interest Notice', navigates to the announcement's pdf link, and downloads the file.
 Uses Selenium (geckodriver + Firefox) and PyAutoGui packages.

 **3Y_Announce_PDF_Extractor.py**